tmr232/regshot/trunk/files/readme.txt

 -----------------
 Usage:
 -----------------
-(1)CLICK "1st shot" BUTTON
+(1) Click the "1st shot" button
 It pops up a menu which contains several items:
- (A)"Shot"  to take a snapshot only, and it will not be kept if you exit Regshot program;
+ (A) "Shot", to take a snapshot only, and it will not be kept if you exit Regshot program;
- (B)"Shot and save..." to take a snapshot of your registry and save the whole registry to
+ (B) "Shot and save...", to take a snapshot of your registry and save the whole registry to
      a "hive" file and you can keep it in your hard disk for future use;
- (C)"Load..." to load a "hive" file previous saved.
+ (C) "Load...", to load a "hive" file previous saved.
 If you want to monitor your file system, just check the "Scan Dir [dir..]" checkbox and input the folder names below it.
-Note: Regshot has the ability to scan multiple folders, just separate them with ";", Regshot also scan the subfolders of the current folders you entered.
+Note: Regshot has the ability to scan multiple folders, just separate them with ";", Regshot will also scan the subfolders of the current folders you entered.

-(2)RUN SOME PROGRAMS which may change your windows registry, or it may change the file system
+(2) Run any program that may change your windows registry or the file system

-(3)CLICK "2nd shot" BUTTON
+(3) Click the "2nd shot" button

-(4)Select your output LOG file type, "text" or "HTML", default is "text"
+(4) Select your output LOG file type, "text" or "HTML", default is "text"

-(5)INPUT YOUR COMMENT for this action into the "comment field", e.g.: "Changes made after winzip started".
-COMMENT will only be saved into compare log files not into "hive" files
+(5) Enter your comment for this action into the "comment field", e.g.: "Changes made after winzip started".
+The comment will only be saved into the comparison log files not into "hive" files

-(6)CLICK "compare" BUTTON
+(6) Click the "Compare" button
-Regshot will do the compare job now(auto detect which shot is newer), when it is finished, Regshot will automatically load the compare LOG as you defined above, the log files are saved  in the directory where "Output path" is defined, default is your Windows Temp Path, it was named as the "comment" you input, if the "comment field" is empty or invalid, the LOG will be name as "~resxxxx.txt" or "~resxxxx.htm" where "xxxx" is 0000-9999.
+Regshot will do the comparison job now (auto detect which shot is newer), when it is finished, Regshot will automatically load the comparison log as you defined above, the log files are saved  in the directory where "Output path" is defined, default is your Windows Temp Path, it was named as the "comment" you input, if the "comment field" is empty or invalid, the log will be name as "~resxxxx.txt" or "~resxxxx.htm" where "xxxx" is 0000-9999.

-(7)CLICK "Clear" BUTTON
+(7) Click the "Clear" button
-You  will clear the two snapshots(or separately) previous made and begin a new job.
+The two snapshots (or separately) previous made will be cleared and you can begin a new job.
 Note: "Clear" does not erase the log files!

-(8)TO QUIT Regshot, just hit "Quit" button
+(8) To quit Regshot, just click the "Quit" button

-(9)You can change the language of the Regshot at main window, all words are saved in the file "language.ini".
+(9) You can change the language of the Regshot at main window, all words are saved in the file "language.ini".
 View it for details!

-(10)New to 1.7: regshot.dat now changed to regshot.ini, skip dirs and skip registry keys are included. exe size are smaller!
+(10) New to 1.7: regshot.dat now changed to regshot.ini, skip dirs and skip registry keys are included.
+The executable's size is smaller!

-(11)New to 1.8:
+(11) New to 1.8:
 File shots are now saved in hive file.
-"UseLongRegHead" option added in regshot.ini to compatible with undoReg(1.46) "UseLongRegHead=1" means using "HKEY_LOCAL_MACHINE" instead of "HKLM", default 0 Do not compare shots saved with different "UseLongRegHead" option!
+"UseLongRegHead" option added in regshot.ini to compatible with undoReg (1.46) "UseLongRegHead=1" means using "HKEY_LOCAL_MACHINE" instead of "HKLM", default 0 Do not compare shots saved with different "UseLongRegHead" option!

 -----------------
 Thanks:
 -----------------
-Special thanks:
 Alexander Romanenko   -- Former space provider! http://www.ist.md/ Ivan                  -- Former space provider! http://www.digitalnuke.com/
 Toye                  -- Release!